About Our School

 The Unique and Arts

 21st Century Skills: We try to embed the 4C's (creativity, collaboration, critical thinking and communication) into all classes.
 We also try to embed citizenship and digital literacy.
-Middle years students have the option of taking a 21st Century Skills, which has outcomes in each of the aforementioned areas.
+Middle years students take a 21st Century Skills course, which has outcomes in each of the aforementioned areas.

 Drama: LdBSS has a strong history in Drama.
 Our theatre is named the Augustine-Klassen theatre to honour two teachers that ran excellent yearly productions over a 30 year span.
 Drama is offered as a course to Grade 9-12 students - they learn how to perform, create sets, and produce shows.